Template Strings in ES6 provide us with an alternative to string concatenation. They also

 Through Transpiling ES6 we can easily convert ES6 to ES5

-currently most of the browser support ES6. but if does not support then Transpiling ES6 is used to convert ES6 to ES5
+currently, most of the browsers support ES6. but if does not support then Transpiling ES6 is used to convert ES6 to ES5

 Example of ES6 to ES5